Algebraic topology of the Lagrange inversion: Abstract

 \section{Abstract}

 The Lagrange inversion formula for power series is one of the classical formulas from analysis and combinatorics.
 A nice geometric interpretation of this formula in terms of the Stasheff polytopes was discovered by Loday.
 We show that it also admits a natural topological interpretation in terms of the Chern numbers of the complex projective space.
 The proof is based on our earlier work on the Chern-Dold character in complex cobordism theory and leads to a new derivation of the Lagrange inversion formula.
-We provide a similar interpretation of the multiplicative inversion formulas in terms of Chern numbers of the smooth theta divisors.
-We discuss also the general related problem when all Chern numbers of an algebraic variety are divisible by its Euler characteristic.
+We provide a similar interpretation of the multiplicative inversion formula in terms of Chern numbers of the smooth theta divisors.
+In this relation we introduce a new formal group defined by the Catalan numbers and explain the topological meaning of the corresponding Hirzebruch genus.
+Finally, we discuss a related general problem of when all Chern numbers of an algebraic variety are divisible by its Euler characteristic.